elixir-editors/elixir-tmbundle/README.markdown

 It provides syntax highlighting, snippets, and keybindings.
 Contributions and extensions are welcome!

-> **Note**: for a package that provides tighter and up to date integration with Sublime Text 3 and Sublime Text 4, see [ElixirSyntax](https://packagecontrol.io/packages/ElixirSyntax).
+> **Note:** For a package that provides tighter and more up-to-date integration with Sublime Text 4, see [ElixirSyntax](https://packagecontrol.io/packages/ElixirSyntax).

 ## Installation